sharavak/WordHunt/README.md

-# Word Hunt
+## Word Hunt

 A Full stack application, where we can find the words to improve the vocobulary skills
 ## Features

-- New game daily
+- Word game with daily updation.
 - Ranking updates every 24 hours

 ## Tech Stack
 #### Frontend: HTML,CSS,Javascript